noahehall/theBookOfNoah/languages/javascript/javascript.md

 ##### for of

-- The for...of syntax is specific to collections, rather than all objects.
+- specific to collections, rather than all objects.
 It will iterate in this manner over the elements of any collection that has a [Symbol.iterator] property.

 ##### for in

-- The for...in statement iterates over the enumerable properties of an object, in original insertion order.
+- iterates over the enumerable properties of an object, in original insertion order.
 For each distinct property, statements can be executed.

 ##### iterators

 - requires `[Symbol.iterator]() {...}` to be defined on on the calling object
-- the next() fn often returns a generator for readability
+- the next() fn often returns a generator
-- see the examples

-#### try catch
+#### try catch finally

 #### if